jglrxavpok/Cider/README.md

 Partially based on https://graphitemaster.github.io/fibers/ (warning, it has 2 errors: RSP is not read properly in get_context, and first integer argument is RCX on Windows, not RDX)

-Windows only for now.
+Supports Windows and Linux.
 Relies on the STL, but it should be easy to replace types with your own.

 # Usage
 ## Creating a fiber